WeblateOrg/weblate/docs/admin/install.rst

 ``DEBUG``

-    Disable this for any production server.
-With debug mode enabled, Django will show backtraces in case of error to users, when you disable it, errors will be sent per e-mail to ``ADMINS`` (see above).
+    In debug mode Django shows backtraces of errors to users.
+    This should be turned off production use so that errors are only sent per e-mail to ``ADMINS`` (see above).

     Debug mode also slows down Weblate, as Django stores much more info internally in this case.